NASA-AMMOS/Landform/Web/docs/API.md

 The return status may be HTTP 200 even if one or more arguments are invalid.
 However the project will not actually be created in that case.

-This API may return before the project is actually created, even if the [async task API](#asynchronous-task-api) is not requested.
-Poll the project metadata API `/api/projects/*name*` to determine when the project has been created.

 **Example:**  create project "testproj"

 Request